Magical Snickerdoodle Cookies, a Nut-Free & Egg-Free Recipe

 Jump to Recipe

-When I shared my recipe for Christmas Crinkles, I wrote about how much I loved baking with my kids when they were little.
-This magical snickerdoodle cookie recipe is an easy, no fuss, favorite to make and share with loved ones.
+When I shared my recipe for Chocolate Crinkles, I wrote about how much I loved baking with my kids when they were little.
+This snickerdoodles recipe is also a great cookie recipe to bake with children.
+My egg-free snickerdoodle recipe is easy and a family favorite to make and share with loved ones.
 It’s all about baking, spending time together, and, of course, eating cookies.

-I adapted this recipe from a traditional sugar cookie recipe in Food Allergies for Dummies (affiliate link).
+I adapted this recipe from a traditional sugar cookie recipe in Food Allergies for Dummies.
 I’m really challenged when it comes to rolling cookie dough and decorating, which is why I gravitate to scoop and roll types of cookies.
 You can make these cookies extra festive by pressing the cinnamon covered and rolled dough balls into a small saucer of sprinkles before baking.

 It’s important to check that your baking powder is fresh.
 Combine a small amount of baking powder and water together and if the baking powder is fizzy, then you know that the baking powder is fresh.
 Discard and create a new mixture of 1.5 tablespoon water, 1.5 tablespoon oil, 1 teaspoon baking powder after you cream the butter and sugar.